 The Museum recently acquired a scrapbook (view the entire content) that helps to tell the story of the Bulgarian prisoner of war camp in Central Bulgaria at Philippopolis, Plovdiv in Bulgarian, that held approximately 5,000 Allied prisoners.
 The camp was comprised of eight barracks situated around a square, one inhabited by French prisoners, two by British, and five by Serbians.
 The prisoners worked as laborers in canal and road construction in the area.

 The scrapbook was previously in the possession of a French officer named Alexandre Orlowski (who used the aristocratic title “count”) who served as a second lieutenant in the 8th Regiment of the Chasseurs d’Afrique on the Salonica Front.
-He was captured by the Bulgarians in mid-July 1916 and was eventually transferred to Philippopolis in July 1918.
+He was captured by the Bulgarians in mid-November 1916 and was eventually transferred to Philippopolis in July 1918.

 The album contains nearly 100 photographs including studio portraits of Allied officers, groups of prisoners of various nationalities, camp buildings, Bulgarian civilians and prison guards.
 The photos feature intriguing depictions of camp life such as prisoners dressed in costumes (some as women), clowns and exotic figures with musical instruments.
 The album also contains 16 pen and ink and watercolor illustrations that are portrait studies of prisoners.
 The works include a French Chasseur Alpin with a blue beret; a Black African French soldier with a red kepi, several individuals in civilian clothes and several striking images of human heads on animal bodies.
 Also included is an illustrated sheet with the French title “In the Philippopolis Camp May 1918.”